tuxfuxch/yarc/README.md

 Feedback about the code is also appreciated, since I am not yet that much of a programmer.

-Please contact me on github with bug reports or feature requests: https://github.com/tuxfuxch/yarc/issues or alternatively in the Forum Thread: http://forum.kodi.tv/showthread.php?tid=198217
+Please contact me on github with bug reports or feature requests: https://github.com/tuxfuxch/yarc/issues or alternatively in the Kodi forum thread: http://forum.kodi.tv/showthread.php?tid=198217